janekfleper/typst-fancy-units/src/unit/format.typ

 //
 // - tree (dictionary): The fully interpreted content tree
 // - separator (str, symbol or content): The separator to use between units
-// - decimal-separator (str, symbol or content): The decimal separator to use
+// - decimal-separator (auto, str, symbol or content): The decimal separator to use
 // -> (content)
 //
 // Unless a unit or multiple units are protected by brackets,